invisibleXML/ixml/misc/pragmas.md

-A conventional system for reading attribute grammars and making parsers which parse input and calculate the values of grammatical attributes might represent this grammar thus, naming the grammatical attribute *v* (this example follows, roughly the syntax of Alblas 1991, and like Alblas assumes whitespace is someone else's problem).
+A conventional system for reading attribute grammars and making parsers which parse input and calculate the values of grammatical attributes might represent this grammar as follows.
+We name the grammatical attribute *v*.
+(This example follows roughly the syntax of Alblas 1991, and like Alblas assumes whitespace is someone else's problem.)

 ````
     expr_0 →  expr_1 '+' term.